TheHumanoidTyphoon/blackjack-game/README.md

-Notes App
+# Notes App
 This is a simple web-based notes application that allows users to add, edit, and delete notes.

-Installation
+## Installation
 To run this application, simply download the code and open the index.html file in your web browser.

-Usage
+## Usage
 The application consists of two main parts: a sidebar containing a list of notes and a preview pane where the contents of the selected note are displayed.

 To create a new note, click the "Add Note" button in the sidebar.
 To edit an existing note, simply click on its title in the sidebar.
 To delete a note, double-click on its title in the sidebar.

 To search for a note, type your query into the search bar at the top of the sidebar.

-Code Structure
+## Code Structure
-The code is structured into two main files: main.js and style.css.
+The code is structured into two main files: `main.js` and `style.css`.

-main.js contains the JavaScript code that controls the behavior of the application.
-It defines two classes: NotesView and NotesAPI.
-NotesView is responsible for rendering the user interface, while NotesAPI provides an interface for interacting with the browser's local storage.
+`main.js` contains the JavaScript code that controls the behavior of the application.
+It defines two classes: `NotesView` and `NotesAPI`. `NotesView` is responsible for rendering the user interface, while `NotesAPI` provides an interface for interacting with the browser's local storage.

-style.css contains the CSS code that defines the look and feel of the application.
+`style.css` contains the `CSS` code that defines the look and feel of the application.